 “Ana!
 Are you okay?”
 Chuck scrambles to help me up.

 “Yes, just clumsy as hell!”
 I say gathering everything that fell out of my purse.
 When I get to my feet, I check my home screen… no missed calls, no voice mails, no text messages.
-I angrily launch the phone off into parts unknown.
+I release a battle cry as I angrily launch the phone off into parts unknown.
 I hear it land somewhere as I reach down and snatch the blasted dragon stilettos off my feet.

 “Ana!
 For fuck’s sake, your phone!”
 Chuck says as he goes in search of the mangled thing.
 I hope it’s broken into a million pieces!

 “Leave it!”
-I scream before I can register that I am screaming.
+I scream before I can register that I’m screaming.
 “Nobody’s calling me anyway!
 Take me home!”
 I demand as I march barefoot across the parking lot to Chuck’s car.

 **The butterfly is secure.
 She’s in her apartment.
 Looks like she had a rough night.
 Update in a few minutes. **

 Taylor let me read the text instead of telling me what it said.
 It’s about 9:15.
 I still have time to get to Noticon by 10.
 Hell, they don’t know that I’m coming.
 I can get there whatever time I want.

 “You all call her the butterfly?”
 I say to Taylor as we enter the parking garage at Grey House.